Non-genuine Windows Copy

 When a non genuine copy of Windows is detected on a Windows device, a Non-genuine Windows Copy ticket type is created.

-The policy can be viewed by selecting the dropdown next to Non-genuine Windows Copy on the Device Posture tab.
-See: Device posture configuration overview.
+Select the dropdown next to Non-genuine Windows Copy on the Device Posture tab to view the policy.
+See Device posture configuration overview.

 • Device labels applicable to the policy.